Hierarchical Open-Vocabulary 3D Scene Graphs for Language-Grounded Robot Navigation: Experimental Evaluation

 \section{Experimental Evaluation}

-In the following, we first evaluate \ours against recent open-vocabulary map representations on the task of 3D semantic segmentation on the ScanNet~\cite{dai2017scannet} and Replica datasets~\cite{straub2019replica} in Sec.~\ref{sec:exp_replica_scannet}.
-In the same section, we justify the chosen approach by ablating several of our key contributions on the Replica dataset.
-Secondly, we investigate the accuracy of the constructed hierarchical, open-vocabulary 3D scene graphs on scenes of the Habitat Matterport 3D Semantics Dataset~\cite{habitat23semantics} (HM3DSem) in Sec.~\ref{sec:exp_graph_eval_hm3dsem}.
-Third, we study the open-vocabulary object retrieval capabilities of \ours and demonstrate large-scale language-grounded robotic navigation in the real world (Sec.~\ref{sec:exp_lang_nav_real_world}).
-In addition, we also compare the memory footprint of sparse and dense map representations in Sec.~\ref{sec:exp_size}.
+The goals of our experiments are five-fold: (i) we quantitatively compare HOV-SG with recent open-vocabulary map representations in 3D semantic segmentation on ScanNet and Replica (Sec.~\ref{sec:exp_replica_scannet}), (ii) we investigate the semantic and geometric accuracy of HOV-SG at the floor, room, and object level on the Habitat Matterport 3D Semantic Dataset (Sec.~\ref{sec:exp_graph_eval_hm3dsem}), (iii) we study how HOV-SG enables large-scale language-grounded navigation in the real-world (Sec.~\ref{sec:exp_lang_nav_real_world}), (iv) we demonstrate the compact memory footprint of HOV-SG compared to previous open-vocabulary representations (Sec.~\ref{sec:exp_size}), and lastly, (v) we justify our design choices through an ablation study (Sec.~\ref{sec:exp_ablation}).